dotnet/Silk.NET/documentation/proposals/Proposal - Vulkan Struct Chaining - #3 Managed Chaining.md

 ## The Any versions

 As with unmanaged chains, the managed chains system includes `Any` versions of all methods.
-In fact, the `ManagedChain<THead...>` constraints are 'loose', that is they only require types to be `IChainable` rather than requiring the stricter constraints that prevent unrelated chain elements being added, or used as the start of a chain.
+In fact, the `Chain<THead...>` constraints are 'loose', that is they only require types to be `IChainable` rather than requiring the stricter constraints that prevent unrelated chain elements being added, or used as the start of a chain.

 With the exception of the setters on chain items, you cannot manipulate a chain save through the static methods, and the